 In the spring of 2015, two things happened to threaten Needler's Mill: the Conservation Authority, which has owned the mill since 1967, declared heritage mills surplus to the Authority's needs; and the Chief Building Official placed an Unsafe Building Order on Needler's Mill.
 To prevent the mill from being demolished, the conditions of the Unsafe Building Order had to be met.

 The Millbrook and Cavan Historical Society negotiated through the summer of 2015 with the Conservation Authority to purchase the iconic structure.
 The condition of the sale: the Historical Society must address the Unsafe Building Order and the requirements of the Conservation Authority by moving the flour/grist mill (the 1830 structure) onto a new solid foundation immediately west of its current location.
 The deadline for this move was originally October 31, 2015, but was extended to June 2016 because the Conservation Authority was required to undertake an archealogical assessment.
 The Historical Society estimated the cost of saving Needler's Mill at $90,000 and launched a fundraising campaign in September 2015.
 The response from the community and beyond has been enthusiastic and overwhelming - the funds were raised within two months.
 By late December, the grist mill had been lifted off the current unsafe foundation onto a grid of steel beams.
 In February 2016, the saw mill (built in 1922 and reconstructed in the early 1980s) and the machine shed were dismantled as per the conditions of the agreement.
 The saw and other components are safely stored.
-We are currently preparing for the work of building a new foundation was poured and the mill has now been moved several metres to the west.
+This summer a new foundation was poured and the mill has now been moved several metres to the west.
 The front porch has been rebuilt to meet code standards and the final building inspection has been completed.
 We look forward to painting the exterior in the late spring and celebrating this community's success in saving Needler's Mill can be transferred to the Historical Society, but we are almost there.
 Then exterior restoration will take place.

 More about us: